 All staff must remember that the welfare of the child is paramount.
 The school's whistleblowing policy enables staff to raise concerns or allegations, initially in confidence.
+This is available from our website, as well as the 'Local Policies' section of our MyConcern website for staff members.
 All concerns of poor practice or possible child abuse by colleagues should be reported to the Headteacher.

-Staff may also report their concerns directly to children's social care, NSPCC Whistleblowing advice line or the police if they believe direct reporting is necessary to secure action.
+Staff may also report their concerns directly to children's social care, NSPCC Whistleblowing advice line (0800 0280285) or the police if they believe direct reporting is necessary to secure action.